Crisis delays Sri Lanka’s food export plans to India

 A Memorandum of Understanding (MoU) to enable Sri Lanka to operate food laboratories accredited by India, which was to be signed between the Food Control Unit of the Ministry of Health and the Food Safety and Standard Authority of India (FSSAI), has been postponed due to the prevailing political crisis.

-Speaking to The Sunday Morning Business, the Export Development Board’s Export Agriculture Director Malani Baddegamage said: “It will take another two or three months because they will take some time to finalise the MoU.
+Speaking to The Sunday Morning Business, an official from the Export Development Board (EDB) said: “It will take another two or three months because they will take some time to finalise the MoU.
 We were in the process, but due to these problems our ministry is not functioning”.

 India has traditionally not recognised the certificates issued for processed food items by the Sri Lankan laboratories, resulting in local food exporters facing numerous issues in dealing with India.
 Therefore, upon a request made by Sri Lanka, FSSAI recently identified three labs.

 The three labs which have been set up to test the Sri Lankan processed food exports to India are the State-owned Industrial Technology Institute (ITI) and two international labs – namely SGS Lanka Ltd. and Bureau Veritas.
 These labs are situated in Colombo, Malabe, and Moratuwa.